edisonabdiel/RomeoCards/README.md

 The app was initialised completely from scratch in order to ensure a smooth integration between React - Next - Redux RTK - TailwindCSS.

 It retrives the data from a dedicated [JSON SERVER API](https://github.com/edisonabdiel/RomeoTaskDB) and displays it in cohesive manner.

+Integrates a simple yet efficient search feature that allows the user to search for users by name and update the list in real time.

 Components were built in a fashion that allows for a more responsive, dynamic and scalable experience.